Think Fast, Mr. Moto: Reception

+Variety accurately predicted success for a future film series and wrote, "This initial "Moto" yarn is so well done and fits Lorre so nicely that it indicates additional pictures in this Japanese mystery-sleuth groove."

 In 2003 Mr. Moto was nominated for the American Film Institute list of the AFI's 100 Years...100 Heroes & Villains list, for this film.

 Home media

-This film, along with Thank You, Mr. Moto, Mr. Moto Takes a Chance and Mysterious Mr. Moto, was released on DVD in 2006 by 20th Century Fox as part of The Mr. Moto Collection, Volume One.
+This film, together with Thank You, Mr. Moto, Mr. Moto Takes a Chance and Mysterious Mr. Moto, was released on DVD in 2006 by 20th Century Fox as part of The Mr. Moto Collection, Volume One.